winglang/docsite/blog/2023-02-02-good-cognitive-friction.md

 s = "world";
 ```

-You can also use `var` in class/resource declarations:
+You can also use `var` in class and resource declarations:

 ```js
 class Foo {